 \subsubsection{Stability}

 An important concept for dynamical system theory is that of stability.
-Stability turns out to play a key role in constructing valid asymptotic theory, as it is well understood in linear models.
-It is also fundamental in developing the approximation theory of nonlinear stochastic systems.
+Stability plays a key role in constructing a valid asymptotic theory, as it is well understood in linear models.
+It is also fundamental for developing the approximation theory of nonlinear stochastic systems.